Gumunso

-Gumunso is a swamp in Dongjeom-dong, Taebaek, Gangwon Province, South Korea which features a river that pierces through a mountain, the only one of its kind in Korea.
-It is also known for its geological value, as its stratigraphic continuity is well-preserved.
-It names the surrounding village and neighborhood (dong).
+Gumunso is a swamp in Dongjeom-dong, Taebaek, Gangwon Province, South Korea.
+It features a rare formation in which a river flows beneath a mountain through a naturally eroded opening.
+The village and neighborhood (dong) surrounding Gumunso is named after the swamp.
+The two streams Cheoramcheon (철암천) and Hwangjicheon (황지천) meet in Gumunso to, depending on one's definition, begin the Nakdong River.

-With an area of 685,109 m^{2}, the "Ordovician Deposits and Topography of Stream Erosion of Gumunso" is a part of Gangwon Paleozoic National Geopark and is the 417th Natural Monument of South Korea.
+It is known for its geological value, as its stratigraphic (rock layer) continuity is well-preserved.
+The "Ordovician Deposits and Topography of Stream Erosion of Gumunso" is a part of Gangwon Paleozoic National Geopark and is the 417th Natural Monument of South Korea.
 In Gumunso, the Jigunsan and Makgol Formation (with the former unconformably overlying the latter) from the Lower Paleozoic Ordovician period (~440 to 500 million years ago) can be found.
-The two streams Cheoramcheon (철암천) and Hwangjicheon (황지천) meet in Gumunso, and could be considered the start of the Nakdong River.

 Name

-The name Gumunso is a Hanja version of the name Gumuso, where "구무" is a Middle Korean term for "hole".
-A purely native-Korean name is Tturunae (compare 뚫다).
-Historical documents such as the geological survey included in the Veritable Records of Sejong and Daedongyeojido records the name as Cheoncheon.
-The cave itself is called "자개문" (子開門).
+The name Gumunso came from rewriting Gumuso into Hanja, changing '구무' (native Korean term for hole) into phonetically similar '求門' (구문).
+A purely native-Korean name is Tturunae.
+Veritable Records of Sejong and Daedongyeojido record the name as Cheoncheon.
+The hole itself is called Jagaemun.